it-at-m/opensource.muenchen.de/software/zeitmanagementsystem.md

 The main modules of the ZMS are:

-* a citizen's view on muenchen.de
+* an [interface for citizens on muenchen.de](https://stadt.muenchen.de/buergerservice/terminvereinbarung.html), which can be used to book appointments for selected services in an online appointment calendar.
-* Appointments for selected services can be booked in an online appointment calendar. a clerk client (web application), with which citizens can be called up for appointments via call-off systems.
+* a web client for clerks, with which citizens can be called up for appointments via call-up systems.

-In addition, the system offers an administration interface for team leaders to control resources.
-This means that more or fewer appointments can be offered on a daily basis, depending on availability.
-Via a statistics module, it is possible to create evaluations of booked appointments and services (reports).
+The system also offers an administration interface for team leaders to manage resources.
+This means that more or fewer appointments can be offered on a daily basis depending on availability.
+A statistics module makes it possible to evaluate booked appointments and services (reports).

 ![A hand holding an ipad, on this a calendar sheet is shown in the background a laptop](/terminvereinbarung_symbolbild.jpeg)

 ## Technical details

 * Modular architecture with API interfaces
-* Frontend - own development with Vue.js
+* [User interface for citizens on muenchen.de](https://github.com/it-at-m/eappointment-buergeransicht) - in-house development with Vue.js
 * Source code executed as PHP development
-* System environment at the City of Munich: Open Shift (CAP)
+* ZMS is operated on [Openshift](openshift)
 * Maria DB with Galera Cluster